alandoherty95/Milestone-Project-2/TESTING.md

 # **TESTING.MD**

 This project was tested throughout the stages of development and deployment.
 The website was tested using preview, Chrome DevTools and manual testing.
-It was also deployed on GitHub Pages early on in it’s development to allow live testing after each commit was made.
+It was also deployed on GitHub Pages early on in its development to allow live testing after each commit was made.

 ### Users: